 Ounces to Cups Converter (oz to cups)

-Enter the weight or volume in ounces below to calculate the volume in cups.
+Enter a measurement in ounces to calculate the volume in cups.

 oz